 Rio de Janeiro, Brazil

-College:College of Health Professions and Sciences
+College:College of Community Innovation and Education

-Degree Program:Exercise Physiology, Education PhD
+Degree Programs:Exercise Physiology, Education PhD

 Research Focus:Understanding of non-invasive methods to evaluate fatigue thresholds during exercise.